 - Gather ingredients before starting the recipe.

-- In a large soup pot, heat 1 tablespoon of oil over medium high heat.
+- In a large soup pot, heat 1 tbsp vegetable oil over medium high heat.

-- Add beef and sear both sides until the beef loses it's color and starts to brown, about 4-5 minutes per side.
+- Add 1 lb beef short ribs or beef shank and sear both sides until the beef loses it's color and starts to brown, about 4-5 minutes per side.
 Remove seared beef to a plate and reserve.

-- Add 2 more tablespoons of oil to the stock pot and add sliced onions and generously season with kosher salt and black pepper.
+- Add 2 tbsp vegetable oil to the stock pot and add 2 large onions, thinly sliced and generously season with kosher salt and freshly ground pepper.
 Stir to combine and cook for about 10 minutes, stirring frequently.

-- Thinly slice cabbage and add to sautéed onions.
+- Thinly slice 1 small head cabbage and add to sautéed onions.

-- Return seared beef to stock pot, add tomato sauce and chopped tomatoes.
-Season well with kosher salt and black pepper.
+- Return seared beef to stock pot, add 1 18 oz can chopped tomatoes and 1 cup passata or tomato sauce.
+Season well with kosher salt and freshly ground pepper.
 Stir to combine.

-- Add 2 cartons of beef stock, bring the soup to a boil, then reduce heat to medium low.
+- Add 2 quarts beef stock, bring the soup to a boil, then reduce heat to medium low.

 - Cover stock pot with the lid propped open with a wooden spoon and simmer the soup for 2 to 2 1/2 hours.